Tourism in the Pyrenees

 Other footpaths:

-● The Pedals de Foc, a mountain bike route that goes round the Aigüestortes National Park.
+● The Pedals de Foc, a mountain bike and hiking route that circles the Aigüestortes National Park.

 ● The GR 7, between Andorra and Gibraltar.